Skip to main content

 2. Click Start scan

-Remember: this is background analysis.
-Start a scan before leaving for the day, check results in the morning.
+Start a scan before leaving for the day, then review results (and fix PRs) in the morning.

 Working with results